Castration: Islam

+In Islam, castration is considered a sin and strictly forbidden, whether one performs it on oneself or on another.
+In the history of slavery in the Muslim world, a fair proportion of male slaves were imported as eunuch.
+Levy states that according to the Quran and Islamic traditions, such emasculation was objectionable.
+Some jurists such as al-Baydawi considered castration to be mutilation, stipulating laws to prevent it.
+However, in practice, emasculation was frequent.
+In eighteenth-century Mecca, the majority of eunuchs were in the service of the mosques.

 Medical consequences

-A subject of castration who is altered before the onset of puberty will retain a high voice, non-muscular build, and small genitals.
-He may be taller than average, as the production of sex hormones in puberty—more specifically, estrogen via aromatization of testosterone—stops long bone growth.
-The person may not develop pubic hair and will have a low sex drive or none at all.
+A subject of castration who is altered before the onset of puberty will retain a high voice, as well as the effects of hypogonadism, which include non-muscular build, an infantile penis, a lack of a beard, more developed subcutaneous fat.
+He may be taller than average, with long limbs, so called "eunuchoid appearance", as the production of sex hormones in puberty—more specifically, estrogen via aromatization of testosterone—stops long bone growth in a process called osseous maturation.
+The subject may lack the male distribution of axillary hair, and may develop pubic hair distributed in female pattern.
+They may have a low sex drive or none at all.

-Castrations after the onset of puberty will typically reduce the sex drive somewhat or even eliminate it altogether.
-Castrated people are sterile, because the testes (for males) and ovaries (for females) produce sex cells needed for sexual reproduction.
-Once removed, the subject is infertile.
-The voice does not change considerably.
-Some castrated people report mood changes, such as depression or a more serene outlook on life, although this might not be due to chemical changes but instead emotional changes due to the implications of the procedure.
-Body strength and muscle mass can decrease.
-Bone structure becomes softer and more slender.
-Body hair may sometimes decrease and is less coarse.
 Castration stops the progression of male pattern baldness.
 However, hair regrowth – if it occurs at all – may be limited to hair that was lost shortly before castration.

 Historically, many eunuchs who additionally underwent a penectomy reportedly had urinary incontinence associated with the removal of the penis.

-Without hormone replacement therapy (HRT), typical symptoms (similar to those experienced by menopausal women) include hot flashes, gradual bone-density loss resulting in osteopenia or osteoporosis, and potential weight gain or redistribution of body fat to the hips and chest.
-Replacement of testosterone in the form of gel, patches, or injections can largely reverse these effects, although breast enlargement has also been reported as a possible side effect of testosterone usage.

 A study of 81 historical eunuchs in Korea's royal court found a 14- to 19-year increase in lifespan compared to intact men of similar socioeconomic background; these eunuchs had a centenarian rate of over 3%.

-Psychoanalysis and literary theory

-The concept of castration plays an important role in psychoanalysis; see, for example, castration anxiety.

-Castration (as a metaphor) also plays an important role in psychoanalytically influenced literary theory, for example Harold Bloom's The Anxiety of Influence.

-In the Mexican thriller La casa del pelícano, castration is shown as being connected to the Oedipus complex.

 Chemical castration

 In the case of chemical castration, ongoing regular injections of anti-androgens are required.
 Chemical castration does not actually remove the testicles or ovaries of the subject, nor is it a form of sterilization.

-With the advent of chemical castration, physical castration has been widely superseded, though some have undergone the procedure voluntarily.
+With the advent of chemical castration, physical castration in humans has been widely superseded, though some have undergone the procedure voluntarily.